How to Monitor Fleet Fuel Consumption?

 Fuel control using CAN bus is the most suitable option for light vehicle fleets, while fuel consumption and fuel level sensors would be the best fit for transport companies that operate with trucks and other heavy vehicles or refrigerated trailers.

-Let’s look at what advantages and disadvantages each of them has.
+Let’s look at the advantages and disadvantages of each of them.

 CAN bus is installed in most modern light vehicles, trucks and tractors and is used to send information about the fuel level from the vehicle’s on-board computer to the satellite monitoring system.
 The on-board computer, however, receives the fuel-related data from a sensor that’s installed in the fuel tank by the vehicle manufacturer.